What Are Continuing Care Retirement Communities (CCRCs)?

 The common quality is that once a resident has bought in, monthly rates are frozen at predetermined levels that don’t increase no matter how much care needs increase.

 Contact A Place for Mom to learn about CCRCs and other options in your area.
-For a more detailed article, please see “Aging in Place: Continuing Care Retirement Communities” in our senior living article archive.
+For a more detailed article, please see “Aging in Place: Continuing Care Retirement Communities” on our Planning and Advice pages.

 Have you or a loved one moved into a continuing care retirement community?
 Share your story with us in the comments below.